obsidian-tasks-group/obsidian-tasks/docs/Advanced/Styling.md

 - the description is in the first line,
 - and the various components are on the second,
-- the urgency, backlink and edit button are, if displayed, on the third.
+- the urgency, backlink, edit and postpone buttons are, if displayed, on the third.

 <!-- snippet: resources/sample_vaults/Tasks-Demo/.obsidian/snippets/tasks-plugin-grid-layout.css -->
 ```css